umdenes100/MachineLearningPilot/README.md

 Code used on the Jetson Nanos for the T&L Grant Machine Learning portion of ENES 100.

+## Setting up the Jetsons for ML Lesson 2 - Machine Learning Experience

 ### Jetson Docker Setup - GUI:
 1. Turn on your Jetson and hook up to a monitor via HDMI.
 Also plug in a USB mouse and keyboard.
 2. Plug in a thumb drive with the file `docker_dli_setup.sh` and the `thumbs_activity_src` folder (should contain 3 files) from this repository and place it in the Home directory on the Jetson Nano. **Make sure you do not change the names of anything in the folder**